Conditions We treat

 Spondylolisthesis occurs when one vertebra slips forward over the bone beneath it.
 This misalignment can create instability in the spine and place pressure on nearby nerves, leading to pain and reduced movement.

-It most commonly affects the lower back (lumbar spine) and can range from mild to more advanced slippage depending on severity.
+It most commonly affects the lower back (lumbar spine), and spondylolisthesis treatment can vary depending on whether the slippage is mild or more advanced.

 - Degenerative changes that weaken joints and discs (most common in adults)